 Figure 4.
 Results of Experiment 2.
-A) Feedback configuration for training trials.
-Two cursors appeared during the reach, rotated 550 +/- 45° to the veridical hand position.
-B) Experimental task.
-Baseline and aftereffect trials had one-cursor feedback reaches to 551 generalization targets.
-During training, one target/cursor pair was made task-relevant by instructing the participant to focus on 552 553 hitting that target.
+(A) Feedback configuration for training trials.
+Two cursors appeared during the reach, rotated $\pm 45^{\circ}$ to the veridical hand position.
+(B) Experimental task.
+Baseline and aftereffect trials had one-cursor feedback reaches to generalization targets.
+During training, one target/cursor pair was made task-relevant by instructing the participant to focus on hitting that target.
 By jittering the targets, we can assess how well the participant tracked the relevant target.
-C) Target locations, 554 limited to one half of the workspace.
-Top: Training target locations, centered +/- 45° from the midpoint of the workspace.
-The exact location of each target was independently jittered by one of 5 values.
-Bottom, 13 generalization targets spaced 15° apart.
-D) 555 Trial by trial tracking behavior for distractor (green) and relevant (red) target/cursor pairs.
-E) Beta weights for the relevant target 556 (red) are significantly greater than for the distractor target (green).
-Data are group mean +/- SEM with lines representing 557 individual performance.
-F) Generalization functions.
-The magnitude of the aftereffect is larger around the relevant target location 558 (red) compared to the irrelevant distractor location (green), although the latter is also significantly greater than zero.
-G) 559 Correlation between beta weights and aftereffect for relevant and distractor targets.
-Significant correlation for the relevant target 560 561 (red) shows that participants who were better at tracking also had larger aftereffects.
-Non-significant correlation for distractor 562 target (green).
-Note that in Panels D and F, the data are transformed to graphically depict the relevant target at 45° for all
+(C) Target locations, limited to one half of the workspace.
+Top: training target locations, centered $\pm 45^{\circ}$ from the midpoint of the workspace.
+The exact location of each target was independently jittered by one of five values.
+Bottom: 13 generalization targets spaced 15° apart.
+(D) Trial-by-trial tracking behavior for a representative participant (only a subset of trials is shown).
+Green/pink and red/yellow circles denote distractor and relevant target/cursor pairs, respectively.
+(E) Beta weights for the relevant target (red) are significantly greater than for the distractor target (green).
+Data are group mean $\pm SEM$ with lines representing individual performance.
+(F) Generalization functions.
+The magnitude of the aftereffect is larger around the relevant target location (red) compared with the irrelevant distractor location (green), although the latter is also significantly greater than zero.
+(G) Correlation between beta weights and aftereffect for relevant and distractor targets.
+Significant correlation for the relevant target (red) shows that participants who were better at tracking also had larger aftereffects.
+Nonsignificant correlation for distractor target (green).
+Note that in D and F, the data are transformed to graphically depict the relevant target at 45° for all participants.